We may earn affiliate commissions for the recommended products. Learn more.

 Wrapping up

 Aura keeps everything simple and intuitive, with a well-organized dashboard that puts your credit scores, alerts, and security tools right where you need them.
 LifeLock, on the other hand, feels slightly clunky and disconnected and requires extra steps to find key information.
-Overall, Aura is a winner in this category as it makes staying protected easy – LifeLock makes it a chore.
+Overall, Aura is a winner in this category as it makes staying protected easy – LifeLock makes it a bit burdensome.

 Aura vs LifeLock: which is right for you?